sattarov/AnoDDAE/README.md

-# 🧨 Diffusion-Scheduled Denoising Autoencoders for Anomaly Detection
+# 🧨 Diffusion-Scheduled Denoising Autoencoders for Anomaly Detection (AnoDDAE)

 **Official implementation of the method presented in our KDD 2025 paper:**